Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/structural_diff.md

 In part 1 of this module, we searched for the tertiary structure that best "explains" a protein's primary structure by looking for the structure with the lowest potential energy (i.e., the one that is the most chemically stable).

 To quantify whether two molecules bind well, we will borrow this idea and compute the potential energy of the complex formed by the viral RBD and ACE2.
 If two molecules bind well, then the complex will have a very low potential energy.
-In turn, if we compare the SARS-CoV-2 RBD-ACE2 complex against the SARS-CoV RBD-ACE2 complex, and we find that the potential energy of the former is significantly smaller, then we can conclude that it is more stable, providing evidence for the increased infectiousness of SARS-CoV-2.
+In turn, if we compare the SARS-CoV RBD-ACE2 complex against the SARS-CoV-2 RBD-ACE2 complex, and we find that the potential energy of the latter is significantly smaller, then we can conclude that it is more stable, providing evidence for the increased infectiousness of SARS-CoV-2.

 In the following tutorial, we will compute the energy of the bound spike protein-ACE2 complex for the two viruses and see how the three regions that we identified in the [previous lesson](structural_differences) contribute to the total energy of the complex.
 To do so, we will employ <a href="https://www.ks.uiuc.edu/Research/namd/" target="_blank">NAMD</a>, a program that was designed for high-performance large system simulations of biological molecules and is most commonly used with VMD via a plugin called <a href="https://www.ks.uiuc.edu/Research/vmd/plugins/namdenergy/" target="_blank">NAMD Energy</a>.
 This plugin will allow us to isolate a specific region to evaluate how much this local region contributes to the overall energy of the complex.